 Agents of Light and Darkness

 This urban fantasy is a paperback edition that was published by Ace Books on October 28, 2003 and has 233 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Something From the Nightside, Mean Streets, Nightingale's Lament, Paths Not Taken, Sharper Than a Serpent's Tooth, Hell to Pay, Just Another Judgement Day, The Good, the Bad, and the Uncanny, A Hard Day's Knight, Hex and the City, The Unnatural Inquirer, The Bride Wore Black Leather, Home Improvement: Undead Edition, Hex Appeal, Man with the Golden Torc, Daemons are Forever, The Spy Who Haunted Me, From Hell with Love, For Heaven's Eyes Only, Live and Let Drood, Casino Infernale, Blue Moon Rising, Tales of the Hidden World, Blood and Honor, From a Drood to a Kill, The Dark Side of the Road, Dead Man Walking, Very Important Corpses
+Other books by this author which I have reviewed include Something From the Nightside, Mean Streets, Nightingale's Lament, Paths Not Taken, Sharper Than a Serpent's Tooth, Hell to Pay, Just Another Judgement Day, The Good, the Bad, and the Uncanny, A Hard Day's Knight, Hex and the City, The Unnatural Inquirer, The Bride Wore Black Leather, Home Improvement: Undead Edition, Hex Appeal, Man with the Golden Torc, Daemons are Forever, The Spy Who Haunted Me, From Hell with Love, For Heaven's Eyes Only, Live and Let Drood, Casino Infernale, Blue Moon Rising, Tales of the Hidden World, Blood and Honor, From a Drood to a Kill, The Dark Side of the Road, Dead Man Walking, Very Important Corpses, Moonbreaker

 Second in the Nightside urban fantasy series taking place in the Nightside, a far from salubrious neighborhood located under the Underground in a contemporary England.

 The Nightside.
 Where everyone has their issues.
 Some their addictions.
 Where the dead party alongside the living.
 Where boy bands become enforcers with special skills for which they traded their meager musical talents.

 It’s always a party in the Nightside.
 Just not one most of us would want to attend and this story is more so for both sides of angels are tearing the Nightside apart looking for this ungrail…and the destruction is not limited to the buildings.